cpu-byte/Java-User-Directory/README.md

 # Java User Directory
-Code in directory contains the domain solution for a user directory.
+Java domain implementation of a user directory with teams.

 ## Notes
 - This repository contains the code domain.